-When you buy a new Mac, you will enjoy its super speed that makes you think that buying a Mac is the best thing you ever did.
+When you buy a new Mac, you will enjoy its super speed which makes you think that buying a Mac is the best thing you ever did.
 Unfortunately, that feeling does not last forever.
-With time flies, the Mac starts to run slow!
+As time flies, the Mac starts to run slowly!
 But why does your Mac run slow?
 Why is it causing you these headaches and stress?

 Why Is Your Mac Running Slow?

-- The first reason may be causing your Mac to run slow is having so many running apps.
-Many apps running in your Mac takes up much of your RAM and as we all know the less space your RAM has, the slower it is.
+- The first reason that may be causing your Mac to run slowly is having so many running apps.
+Many apps running on your Mac take up much of your RAM and as we all know the less space your RAM has, the slower it is.

-- Your TimeMachine back up may also cause your Mac to run slow.
+- Your TimeMachine backup may also cause your Mac to run slowly.

-- FileVault encryption may also cause your Mac to run slow.
+- FileVault encryption may also cause your Mac to run slowly.
 FileVault is a security feature that encrypts everything on your Mac.
-The FileVault is found on your applications folder.
+The FileVault is found in your applications folder.

 - Apps opening at login is another reason that makes your Mac run slow.
-Too many of them opening at login will cause your Mac to run slow.
+Too many of them opening at login will cause your Mac to run slowly.

 - Background Cleaners.
-Having many of them will only cause your Mac to run slow.
+Having many of them will only cause your Mac to run slowly.
 Why cannot you only use one?

 - The most obvious reason is that your Mac is running out of storage.
 When your Mac runs out of storage in the hard drive, it will get slower and slower.
 This is because there will be no room for your Mac to create the necessary temporary files.